HassanSajjad-302/HMake/README.md

 bootstrap-command changes are not monitored automatically. `--recompile`, `--reconfigure`, and `--configure-only` provide explicit control over the generated executables and configuration.

+For a build request, `cache.txt`, `configure`, `build` (the executables have `.exe` extensions on Windows), `nodes-cache.bin`, `config-cache.bin`, and `build-cache.bin` must either all exist or all be absent.
+A partial set is rejected, including with `--reconfigure` or `--recompile`; these options preserve existing target cache rows in a complete build directory.

+An interrupted or failed first initialization can leave a partial set.
+A failed generated configuration also removes `config-cache.bin`, requiring a clean restart.
+An existing build whose saved configuration timestamp is still pending is rejected even if all six files exist, since configuration may have been interrupted between cache writes.
+Preserve any settings you need from `cache.txt`, then manually delete the build directory and rerun `hbuild -B <build-directory>` to initialize it again.

 The hmake source filename selects the HMake API generation instead of storing a schema field in local caches.
 The current library pair uses `hmake.cpp`; future generation-specific installations use names such as `hmakev1.cpp` with their matching configure/build libraries.